 Questions like what should be my rate might make you nervous especially for your first paid work.

 Worry not, for I am going to share with you some pointers which will show you how to go about setting your rates and charge your clients accordingly.

-#1.
-Never write for free (or cheap) with one exception
+Never write cheap with one exception

 You might be beginner who is just trying to break into the freelance writing scene, but, that doesn’t mean that you write for free or dirt cheap prices.